Bits of Books - Books by Title

 The Age of the Unthinkable

-Suggest that Israeli tactics against opposition groups among Arabs so drastic and intense that it has forced classical Darwinian evolution - ie the groups who survived were ones which constantly evolved new tactics.
+Suggest that Israeli tactics against Palestinian opposition groups so drastic and intense that has forced classical Darwinian evolution - ie the groups which survived are ones which constantly evolved new tactics - technical, social and organizational.

-Idea that best way to understand history is to empathise with historical figures, even obnoxious ones.
-Otherwise yr just judging, and in judging you assume that yr judgements are right, and so you never learn.
-And it is vital to learn, if only to be able to respond intelligently.
+Suggest best way to understand history is to try to empathize (understand their motivation) with historical figures, even the obnoxious ones.
+Otherwise you're just judging, and in judging you assume that your ideas are all correct, and so you never learn anything.

-Isiah Berlin idea of Fox and Hedgehog thinkers.hedgehogs know a lot about one subject; foxes dart from idea to idea.
+Irving Berlin's idea of hedgehog and fox thinkers.
+Hedgehogs know a lot about one big thing; foxes dart from idea to idea.

 More books on Mind